syntax-syndicate/claude-taskmaster/docs/command-reference.md

 task-master rules setup
 ```

-- Adding rules creates the rules directory (e.g., `.roo/rules`) and copies/initializes the rules.
+- Adding rules creates the profile and rules directory (e.g., `.roo/rules`) and copies/initializes the rules.
-- Removing rules deletes the rules directory and associated MCP config.
+- Removing rules deletes the profile and rules directory and associated MCP config.
-- **Safety Check**: Attempting to remove ALL rules profiles will trigger a critical warning requiring confirmation.
+- **Safety Check**: Attempting to remove rule profiles will trigger a critical warning requiring confirmation.
 Use `--force` to bypass.
 - You can use multiple comma-separated rules in a single command.
 - The `setup` action launches an interactive prompt to select which rules to apply.
 The list of rules is always current with the available profiles, and no manual updates are needed.
 This command does **not** re-initialize your project or affect shell aliases; it only manages rules interactively.